 In addition what you believe also plays a key role in what you can achieve, Geoff Colvin says, “What you really believe about the source of great performance thus becomes the foundation of all you will ever achieve.”
 He’s referring to what Carol Dweck calls a “growth mindset.”

 It’s not just a theoretical work, 4 chapters are dedicated to dedicated practice and how to apply it your own life and organizations.
 Well worth reading for anyone interested in improving performance in a subject your passionate about.
 Also, these concepts apply to any area of interest, sports, music, arts, business, just about anything.

 Wow!
 What an inspirational book!
 Victor Frankl a neurologist and psychiatrist describes his time in four concentrations camps during WWII and flushes out his theories on what he calls Logotherapy.
-Check out one of his video’s.
-Most of us have a hard time dealing with every day life, Dr. Frankl not only survives Nazi Germany, but as a result of his confinement ends up helping thousands of people with his ideas.
+Most of us have a hard time dealing with everyday life.
+Dr. Frankl not only survived Nazi Germany, but as a result of his confinement ends up helping thousands of people with his ideas.

 All of the books on this list have great research, but Good to Great has amazing research.
 Jim Collins and his research team spent 5 years researching how companies listed in the Fortune 500 went from good to great.
 The criteria to make it into the study is the following: at least 25 years of good performance followed by at 15 years of 3 times the market performance.
 Only 11 companies made the cut.

 One of the best books I’ve read as far as intrinsic motivation is concerned.
 This book more than any other I’ve read makes the case for autonomy, mastery and purpose.
 Even though the focus of the book is on large publicly held companies, these principles will work with any size organization, whether for profit or not.